mananrathi/physics-informed-machine-learning/README.md

-# Physics-Informed Battery Health Prediction
+# Physics-Informed Machine Learning, Battery Health Prediction

 This repository contains code and data for developing **physics-informed machine learning models** to estimate key lithium-ion battery health metrics—**Remaining Useful Life (RUL)**, **State of Health (SoH)**, and **State of Charge (SoC)**—with a focus on electric vertical take-off and landing (**eVTOL**) aircraft applications.

-## 📊 Dataset
+## Data Set

 - The dataset is based on a realistic battery duty profile designed for eVTOL operations, using high-energy-density pouch cells.
 - It includes telemetry from **22 lithium-ion cells**, covering **21,392 charge/discharge cycles** under varied temperature, load, and operational conditions.